Skip to main content

 Need to transition your tequila drinks into the fall season?
 Look no further than Aperol

-The sun has set on summer and while that may mean fewer frozen margaritas, it doesn’t mean you have to give up tequila.
+As the warmth of summer has faded into the cooler weather, as it always does, many people think the changing of the seasons means fewer frozen margaritas.
+And while that might be true, just because it’s not frozen drink weather, it doesn’t mean you have to give up tequila.
 The agave spirit can transition into fall seamlessly with the bittersweet touch of Aperol, among a few other things.

 First, a bit of history.
-Aperol is more than a century old, a famously red-orange bitter aperitif born in northern Italy.
+Aperol is more than a century old, a famously red-orange bitter apéritif born in northern Italy.
 It’s a lighter cousin of Campari, both in terms of hue and alcoholic heat.
 Mostly, it’s incorporated into a spritz.
-Yet, Aperol works wonders with tequila, especially as you look to add a little more depth and weight to your drinks as autumn arrives.
+Yet, Aperol works wonders when it’s combined with tequila, especially as you look to add a little more depth and weight to your drinks as autumn arrives.

 Bartender Kat Foster stirring a cocktail

-Ye Fan/Eleven Madison Park
+Ye Fan / Eleven Madison Park

 Autumn Sun